Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: A quantum non-demolition protocol for the source-field fluctuations

 At the same time, the auxiliary cavity field average is given by the expression

 In the steady state, the neoclassical field amplitudes (semiclassical amplitudes are denoted with a tilde sign on top) solve the following nonlinear equation derived from ME~\eqref{eq:MEJC}:

 where $n_{\rm sat}\equiv [g/(2\kappa)]^2$ is the saturation photon number.
 In the strong-coupling limit, a large intracavity excitation is required to turn on the JC nonlinearity in view of $n_{\rm sat} \gg 1$~\cite{Carmichael2015}.
 For a given value of $\varepsilon/\kappa$ in the regime of amplitude bistability, Eq.~\eqref{eq:neocl} is solved by three states corresponding to three complex amplitudes $\tilde{\alpha}_1, \tilde{\alpha}_2$ and $\tilde{\alpha}_3$.
 Two of them are stable, namely the {\it bright} state (B) with amplitude $|\tilde{\alpha}_1| \gg 1$ and the {\it dim} state (D) with amplitude $|\tilde{\alpha}_3| \sim 0$.
-The remaining one with amplitude $|\tilde{\alpha}_2| \sim 1$ is unstable (U) to fluctuations.
+The remaining one with amplitude $|\tilde{\alpha}_2| \sim 1$ is unstable (U) to fluctuations (see Sec.
+14.2 of~\cite{CarmichaelBook2}).
 Only the $B$ and $D$ states can be discerned as peaking distributions in the regime of bimodality identified from the numerical solution of the ME~\eqref{eq:MEJC}.
-The B$\to$D (D$\to$B) transitions in single quantum trajectories are termed {\it downward (upward)} quantum jumps or switching events.
-The role of the U state is crucial in mediating a downward jump, during a time which is typically a small fraction of the cavity lifetime~\cite{JumpsBist}.
+The B$\to$D (D$\to$B) transitions in single quantum trajectories are termed {\it downward (upward)} quantum jumps or switching events, while the two participating states are {\it metastable} with a lifetime largely in excess of $\kappa^{-1}$ when $n_{\rm sat}\to \infty$~\cite{Sett2024}.
+So far the role of the unstable state in organzing the conditioned quantum dynamics remains elusive.
+Our task in this report is to demonstrate that the U state is crucial in mediating a downward jump, during a time period which is typically a small fraction of the cavity lifetime~\cite{JumpsBist}.

 For the setup pictured in Fig.~\ref{fig:FIG1}, the semiclassical bistability amplitudes dictate the selection of the coherent-field amplitude when driving the auxiliary cavity, as $\varepsilon^{\prime}=-g^{\prime} \tilde{\alpha}_1/2$.
 Substituting in Eq.~\eqref{eq:ava}, we deduce that the auxiliary cavity field is in fact the empty-cavity response to the interference of a classical and a quantum field with combined amplitude $\langle a(t) \rangle-\tilde{\alpha}_1/2$.